Seven Mars spacecraft attempted observations of comet Siding Spring. How did they go?

 Deep Impact "lookback" image of Tempel 1

-This "lookback" image was captured by Deep Impact's high-resolution imager as it receded from comet Tempel 1 early today.
+This "lookback" image was captured by Deep Impact's high-resolution imager as it receded from its flyby of comet Tempel 1 on 4 July 2005.
 The bright spot is not an incandescent flare; it represents dust in the ejecta curtain spraying out from the comet, which is backlit by the Sun.

 I've heard that Mars Reconnaissance Orbiter's Context Camera also successfully detected the comet, in a ridealong observation with HiRISE.
 They haven't released the photo, I'm assuming (without having seen it) because it's nothing more than a speck -- it would be underwhelming.